a-ahabwe/kopo-digital-twin/README.md

 ## Neuro-dynamic Stability Mapping & ADHD Classification

-This project implements a **"Digital Twin"** approach to computational neuroscience, using EEG data to model and simulate the dynamic stability of neural signals.
+This project implements a **Digital Twin** approach to computational neuroscience, using EEG data to model and simulate the dynamic stability of neural signals.
 By training individual neural networks (Digital Twins) on specific EEG channels, the notebook analyzes the inherent stability of brain regions in Neurotypical vs. ADHD subjects.

 Additionally, the project includes a traditional machine learning pipeline for classifying ADHD based on extracted EEG features.